senchalabs/docs-i18n/guides/controllers/README.md

 # Controllers

 Controllers are responsible for responding to events that occur within your app.
-If your app contains a Logout {@link Ext.Button button} that your user can tap on, a Controller would listen to the Button's tap event and take the appropriate action.
-It allows the View classes to handle the display of data and the Model classes to handle theloading and saving of data - the Controller is the glue that binds them together.
+If your app contains a Logout {@link Ext.Button button} that your user can tap on, a Controller listens to the Button's tap event and takes the appropriate action.
+While View classes handles the display of data and Model classes handle the loading and saving of data, Controller classes are the glue that binds Views and Models together.

 ## Relation to Ext.app.Application

 Controllers exist within the context of an {@link Ext.app.Application Application}.
 An Application usually consists of a number of Controllers, each of which handle a specific part of the app.
-For example, an Application that handles the orders for an online shopping site might have controllers for Orders, Customers and Products.
+For example, an Application that handles the orders for an online shopping site might have controllers for Orders, Customers, and Products.

-All of the Controllers that an Application uses are specified in the Application's {@link Ext.app.Application#controllers} config.
-The Application automatically instantiates each Controller and keepsreferences to each, so it is unusual to need to instantiate Controllers directly.
-By convention each Controller is named after the thing (usually the Model) that it deals with primarily, usually in the plural - for example if your app is called 'MyApp' and you have a Controller that manages Products, convention is to create a MyApp.controller.Products class in the file app/controller/Products.js.
+All Controllers used by an Application are specified in the Application's {@link Ext.app.Application#controllers} config.
+The Application automatically instantiates each Controller and keeps references to each of them, so in most cases you do not need to instantiate Controllers directly.
+By convention each Controller is named after the enitity (usually the Model) that it manages, usually in the plural - for example, if your app is called 'MyApp' and you have a Controller that manages Products, the convention is to create a MyApp.controller.Products class in the file app/controller/Products.js.

 ## Launching

-There are 4 main phases in your Application's launch process, 2 of which are inside Controller.
-Firstly, each Controller is able to define an {@link Ext.app.Controller#init init} function, which is called before the Application launch function.
-Secondly, after the Application and Profile launch functions have been called, the Controller's launch function is called as the last phase of the process:
+There are four main phases in your Application's launch process, two of which pertain to a Controller.
+First, each Controller is able to define an {@link Ext.app.Controller#init init} function, which is called before the Application launch function.
+Second, after the Application and Profile launch functions have been called, as the last phase of the process the Controller's launch function is called, as follows:

 1. Controller#init functions called
 2. Profile#launch function called
 3. Application#launch function called
 4. Controller#launch functions called

 Most of the time your Controller-specific launch logic should go into your Controller's launch function.
-Because this is called after the Application and Profile launch functions, your app's initial UI is expected to be in place by this point.
-If you need to do some Controller-specific processing before app launch you can implement a Controller init function.
+Because the controller's launch function is called after the Application and Profile launch functions, your app's initial UI is expected to be in place at this point.
+If you need to do some Controller-specific processing before app launch, you can implement a Controller init function.

 ## Refs and Control

-The centerpiece of Controllers is the twin configurations {@link Ext.app.Controller#refs refs} and {@link Ext.app.Controller#cfg-control control}.
-These are used to easily gain references to Components inside your app and to take action on them based on events that they fire.
-Let's look at {@link Ext.app.Controller#refs refs} first:
+The centerpiece of Controllers are the twin configurations {@link Ext.app.Controller#refs refs} and {@link Ext.app.Controller#cfg-control control}.
+These are used to gain references to Components inside your app and to take action on them, based on the events that they fire.
+In the following sections we first look at the {@link Ext.app.Controller#refs refs} config.

 ### Refs

 Refs leverage the powerful {@link Ext.ComponentQuery ComponentQuery} syntax to easily locate Components on your page.
-We can define as many refs as we like for each Controller, for example here we define a ref called 'nav' that finds a Component on the page with the ID 'mainNav'.
-We then use that ref in the addLogoutButton beneath it:
+For each Controller we can define as many refs as required, for example in the following example we define a ref called 'nav' that finds on the page a Component with the 'mainNav' ID.
+We then use that refs in the subsequent addLogoutButton function, as shown in this sample:

     Ext.define('MyApp.controller.Main', {
         extend: 'Ext.app.Controller',